fjambe/UD2UMR/README.md

 ```

 The CoNLL-U files to be passed in input are expected to be stored in a `data/` directory;
-however, a different directory can be specified using the `--data_dir` command line argument.
-For example:
+however, a different directory can be specified using the `--data_dir` command line argument:

 ```commandline
 python3 main.py --treebank en_pud-ud-test.conllu --lang en --data_dir /directory/with/conllu/file